See Advanced Topics.

 If users want access to data from outside the office, there are a number of options, depending on the situation.
 Also see Multiple Locations for information setting up multiple clinics.

 GoToMyPC and LogMeIn both make outstanding products for remote connection.
 They allow users to log on to an office PC from other computers, and it feels as if the user were sitting at that computer, except for a slight time delay.
 The data is sent encrypted so it is secure.
 The only problem with this solution is that if the user uses a public computer, or if the computer gets a virus, someone may figure out what the user password is.
 If anyone figures out the user password, they would have access to the network.
 As long as users are careful, this should not be a problem.

 LogMeIn Settings: If the 3D chart does not work, try changing the following settings:

-Windows XP also comes with a similar built-in remote desktop feature.
-You can access it from Start | All Programs | Accessories | Communications | Remote Desktop Connection.
-Note that if you use one of these remote desktop solutions, the computer you are connected to is 'disabled' during use by the other user.
-In other words, it doesn't increase the number of users you can have.
-See hints below in the Terminal Services section if you are having trouble with your connection.
+Windows also comes with a similar built-in remote desktop feature.
+Note that if a user utilizes one of these remote desktop solutions, the computer they are connected to is disabled during use by other users.
+In other words, it doesn't increase the number of users a computer can have.

-you are using RDP, you should change the following options:
+If using RDP, change the following options:

 Both of these options reduce the graphic intensiveness of the application.